apocalypticartcollective/eft/support.md

 &nbsp;

-And, of course, if you are enjoying the story yourself, you may know others with equally refined and discerning taste in art; freely share the address with friends and family and help the story find its audience. ~ https://echofuturetruth.com ~
+And, of course, if you are enjoying the story yourself, you may know others with equally refined and discerning taste in art; freely share the address (https://echofuturetruth.com) with friends and family and help the story find its audience.
+With thanks!

+&nbsp;

 <div style="text-align:center">
 <img src="{{ '/assets/images/divider.svg' | relative_url }}" />